-8. Proposal Submission Date.

-Proposals under this RFP must be received by close of business on , 2007, in the form and at the address stated below.

-9. Authority.

-This RFP is issued under the authority of 36 CFR Part 18.
-This RFP and the offered lease are subject to and incorporate all terms and conditions of Part 18 as applicable.
-In the event of any conflict between the terms of this RFP and Part 18, Part 18 controls.

-For Further Information Please Contact:

-[Include name, address, phone number and e-mail of NPS contact person.]
+7. Site Tour and Pre-Submittal Conference.
+A pre -submittal conference and site tour of the offered property will be held on 8.
+Proposal Submission Date. osals under this RFP must be received by close of business on, 2007, in the form and address stated below.
+9. Authority. subje RFP is issued under the authority of 36 CFR Part 18.
+This RFP and the offered lease are ct to and incorporate all terms and conditions of Part 18 as applicable.
+In the event of any ct between the terms of this RFP and Part 18, Part 18 controls.
+For F urther Information Please Contact: [Inclu de name, address, phone number and e-mail of NPS contact person.]

-- B. The National Service and the [Park Area]. - 1.
-The National Park Service and its Mission.
+B. The National Service and the [Park Area].